Grizedale Hall: The Yan

-A new building for the Grizedale Forest visitor centre called "The Yan" (from Yan tan tethera) was built in 2008 in extension of the remaining annex to the former hall, a construction of timber and natural stone, designed by Sutherland Hussey Architects of Edinburgh and opened on 23 June 2008 by Lord Clark of Windermere.
+A new building for the Grizedale Forest visitor centre called "The Yan" (from yan tan tethera) was built in 2008 in extension of the remaining annex to the former hall, a construction of timber and natural stone, designed by Sutherland Hussey Architects of Edinburgh and opened on 23 June 2008 by Lord Clark of Windermere.
+Since 2025 it houses the Grizedale Observatory.